 Written, directed and edited by Kyle James-Patrick, this project was a true test in erotic and intelligent narrative.

-Working closely with the audacious Bridge Burners Union, KJP continues to produce live session, single take videos with fully bespoke glitch art.
+Working closely with the audacious Bridge Burners Union, KJP produced live sessions, single take videos with fully bespoke glitch art.
 No plugins, no after effects, just hardcore single animation frames to give the bad VHS style a new vision.

 A passion project based on the score from the feature film “Not For The Saving” , entirely produced and animated by KJP, Lights Out is a visceral experience of falling into the shadows of Plato’s Allegory Cave.